 What about IPL and stubble after hair removal?

-Important to remain realistic:
+It's important to remain realistic:

 - IPL does not stop hair growth overnight.